 When traveling to Argentina, be aware of its size and give yourself plenty of time to see the country.
 Argentina is a massive country covering the entire southern tip of South America.
 It is close in proportion to the whole continental 48 States in the U.S. There are plenty of locations that fall off the radar of typical travelers with so much space to travel to.
-These secret spots are usually exclusive for locals, but they’re all easy enough to get to when you put the work in to find them.
-If you’re a fan of off-the-beaten-path-styled traveling, you’re in the right place.
+These secret spots are usually exclusive for locals, but they’re all easy enough to get to when you work to find them.
+You're in the right place if you’re a fan of off-the-beaten-path-styled traveling.

 The Shipwreck at Tierra del Fuego

 Tierra Del Fuego, otherwise known as ‘the end of the world,’ is located at the very end of South America and is home to a legendary shipwreck.
 Along the coastline, brave explorers will find a rusted ship lodged in the sand, partially out to sea.
 The vessel is known as the “Desdemona.”
 It is near Cabo San Pablo.
 This secret spot may be hard to get to, but the view of the wrecked ship makes for some spectacular photography.